aileot/nvim-laurel/APPENDIX.md

 This page might contain usage beyond the plugin authors intend.
 If the plugin authors say unrecommended, it's unrecommended;
 if the plugin authors request removal of a related article, it should be removed.

-Please use the dark powers at your own risk.
+_You are responsible for your own codes._

 ## LSP: Get fennel-ls support